 By getting IT invested in MarTech and having healthy collaboration between departments, research into new technology, the benefits and challenges it can bring, and its integration can be done smoothly.

-Proving the ROI of your tech stack investments is pivotal to your overall success.
+Proving the ROI of your tech stack investments is pivotal to the overall success of your marketing strategy.
 But one of the primary challenges with MarTech is proving it.
 Implementing new strategies without a proven ROI can be risky.
-While developing your MarTech stack, there are sure to be some challenges with the tools that you choose to use.
+While developing your tech stack, there are sure to be some challenges with the tools that you choose to use.
 If you can offset these with proven results, you’ll be free to develop a better MarTech roadmap and path for the business.

 Before implementing any MarTech, you need to create specific KPI’s and goals to determine the purpose of the tools and measure whether or not they’re meeting expectations.
 With this information, you can research the best tools that will help you reach those goals.